A Serious Vein Disease That Gets Worse With Time And If Left Untreated, Can Lead To Deadly Blood Clots

 Some additional causes or risk factors of developing varicose veins in legs include:

-In women, the risk of developing varicose veins during pregnancy is high because as the uterus grows, there is additional pressure on their major veins.
+In women, the risk of developing enlarged veins during pregnancy is high because as the uterus grows, there is additional pressure on their major veins.
 In turn, this causes additional pressure within the leg veins.

 Additionally, the increased progesterone levels in pregnant women, coupled with the increased amount of blood in their body, adds even more strain on their leg veins.

-Women have a higher chance of developing permanent varicose veins if they have gone through more than one pregnancy.
+Women have a higher chance of developing permanent veins if they have gone through more than one pregnancy.

 The most significant danger with a varicose vein blood clot is that it can travel to your lungs, causing a pulmonary embolism – which can be fatal.
 The blood clot could also travel towards your brain and cause a stroke which can leave you disabled and can even take your life.

-Spring Hill Varicose Veins Treatment
+Spring Hill Varicose Vein Treatment

-When looking for a vascular surgeon in Spring Hill, Florida that can remove your varicose veins, it is very important to choose a Board Certified Vascular Surgeon because they have had more rigorous training in vascular surgery than other vein doctors.
+When looking for a vascular surgeon in Spring Hill Florida that can remove your varicose veins, it is very important to choose a Board Certified Vascular Surgeon because they have had more rigorous training in vascular surgery than other vein doctors.

 You also should choose a vascular surgeon with privileges in major hospitals because they can treat you in a hospital setting if necessary.

-Here at The Vein and Vascular Institute of Spring Hill all our vascular surgeons are Board Certified in Vascular Surgery and have privileges at major hospitals.
+Here at The Vein and Vascular Institute of Spring Hill our vascular surgeons are Board Certified in Vascular Surgery and have privileges at major hospitals.